katzenpost/katzenpost/drafts/client.rst

 pattern and instead may require clients to communicate with mixnet services with a SURB based query and reponse protocol as described in [KAETZCHEN]_.

-3. Message Retreival
+3. Message Retrieval
 ====================

-There are two types of message retreival that are possible.
+There are two types of message retrieval that are possible.
 They are:

-* Retreival from a local Provider
+* Retrieval from a local Provider
-* Retreival from a remote Provider (a.k.a. dead drop as described in [KATZDEADDROP]_)
+* Retrieval from a remote Provider (a.k.a. dead drop as described in [KATZDEADDROP]_)

-3.1 Message Retreival from local Provider
+3.1 Message Retrieval from local Provider
 -----------------------------------------

-This refers to 'Retreival from a local Provider', as described in the [LOOPIX]_ paper and in section ``3.
+This refers to 'Retrieval from a local Provider', as described in the [LOOPIX]_ paper and in section ``3.
 Client and Provider Core Protocol`` of the [KATZMIXE2E]_ document.
 It is relevant as message retrieval from dead drops causes messages to be delivered into the client's Provider and must then be retrieved using the wire protocol directly.

-3.2 Message Retreival from remote Provider
+3.2 Message Retrieval from remote Provider
 ------------------------------------------

-This refers to 'Retreival from remote Provider', as defined in the ``Katzenpost Dead Drop Extension`` [KATZDEADDROP]_ specification document.
-The documents goes into detail around how the remote Provider can be queried over the mixnet.
+This refers to 'Retrieval from remote Provider', as defined in the ``Katzenpost Dead Drop Extension`` [KATZDEADDROP]_ specification document.
+The document goes into detail around how the remote Provider can be queried over the mixnet.

 3.3 Conclusion